mei-li/github-workshop/README.md

 Now go to your repository on GitHub, you'll see a  `Compare & pull request` button.
 Click on that button.

-Before sumitting the Pull Request, make sure to change the base repository from Meili's repository to the current fork on profile denisesenguel.
+Before sumitting the Pull Request, make sure to change the base repository from mei-li/github-workshop to the current fork of the repo denisesenguel/github-workshop.
 Afterwards it should be `master` at the left and your branch at the right.
-Sth like
+It should look something like this

 <img align="center" width="900" src="assets/merge_settings_pr.png" alt="merge settings pr" />